mckls/figma-export/readme.md

 # figma-export

-This is UI for [fimga-extractor](https://github.com/javierarce/figma-extractor).
+This is an cli-UI for [fimga-extractor](https://github.com/javierarce/figma-extractor).
 It asks for the figma link, the desired export format and also saves your figma access token locally.

 ## Dependencies